Get to Know About Dahlia

 - Part of plant used as explant and many more.

-Given below is a protocol for tissue culturing Dahlia using meristem tip explant.
-This is taken from a study by Gerald G. Wald on meristem tip culture.
+Provided below is a tissue culture protocol for Dahlia, specifically using meristem tip explants, derived from a study by Gerald G. Weland on meristem tip culture.

 The procedure of Meristem tip culture of Dahlia